FAQ

 Would the money I receive be taxable?
 Are the payments protected against inflation?

-If you live in Canada, no tax is payable on any money received as compensation under the Plan.
+If you live in Canada, no tax is payable on any money received as compensation under the Late Claims Plan.
 If you live outside Canada, some provisions of various tax acts may apply.
 Compensation payments will generally be indexed annually for inflation in accordance with the Canada Pension Plan Act.

 •